BenjaminKyamanywa/playground/ground_notes/html_notes.md

 - Visually both are very similar, because they are both rendered as bold by default.
 But their meanings are quite different.
 While the "bring attention to" element only draws attention to the text, without indicating the higher level of importance, the strong element does more than that.
 It conveys a sense of importance, or urgency.
 This is their main difference.
 5. What are some use cases for description lists?
 - Description lists are perfect for presenting terms and definitions in an easy to read format.
 E.g's Glossary, dictionary, product specifications, frequently asked questions, contact information, and metadata.
+6. What is the difference between blockquotes and inline quotes?
+- We should use block quotes for extended quotations from other sources and inline quotes for short quotations from other sources that should be part of existing paragraphs.